Scuba353/BEE/README.md

 </p>

 ### Forms
 There are a number of forms within the website.
-Each form accomplishes a certian task and is coupled with a page that displays the data associate with the form in a engaging manner for the user.
+Each form accomplishes a certain task and is coupled with a page that displays the data associated with the form in an engaging manner for the user.

 Register a Hive            |  All Registered Hives for a User :-------------------------:|:-------------------------: